DJShankyShoe/Website/_solutions/TryHackMe/General/ALFRED.md

 ‎

-### We can list user token by using the command "list_tokens -u".
+### We can list user token by using the command `list_tokens -u`.
 We are able to see that NT Authority\System token is available.
-We then can proceed impersonating the token by executing "impersonate_token NT AUTHORITY\SYSTEM" to escalate our privilege
+We then can proceed impersonating the token by executing `impersonate_token NT AUTHORITY\SYSTEM` to escalate our privilege

 ![Image](https://raw.githubusercontent.com/DJShankyShoe/Website/master/assets/Platforms/TryHackMe/Alfred/escalation.png)